Bray Park Weir Tidal Protection Project

 Q3: What are the differences between raising the weir by 800 mm and by 1300 mm?

 Raising the weir by 800 mm would protect our water supply from saltwater contamination until around 2050, while raising it by 1300 mm would extend protection until 2100.
-More details are available in the detailed options assessment.
+More details are available in the GHD Bray Park Weir Raising Assessment.

 Q4: Would raising the weir increase flood risks upstream?

 There would be increases in water levels during floods immediately upstream of the weir.
 However, further upstream the increase would be minimal.
 For example, at Byangum Bridge, the increase would be about 10 mm during large floods.
-More details are in the options assessment.
+More details can be found in the GHD Bray Park Weir Raising Assessment.

 Q5: Can’t we continue to rely on weir blocks?